Do I Need a Cookie Banner on My Website? (2026)

 The hidden cookies on your website

 Most website owners believe they don't use many cookies.
-Then they open browser DevTools and find 30+.
+Then they run a scan and find 30+.
 The culprit is almost always third-party embeds that set cookies on page load, before the visitor interacts with anything.

 A typical small business website with a YouTube video, a Google Maps embed, a Facebook Like button, and reCAPTCHA on the contact form can easily be setting 30-50 cookies from 10+ third-party domains without the owner knowing.
 Under GDPR, the site owner is responsible for all of them.